rgyoung6/DBTCShinyTutorial/README.md

 There are several expandable panels on the initial page that can be explored for more information on installation, dependencies, and contact for troubleshooting.

 The side panel (left side of the screen) of DBTCShiny contains two options in addition to the welcome option.
-The first option, DBTC Tools conatins all of the main high-throughput processing functions of DBTCSHiny and this section is where we will start.
+The first option, DBTC Tools contains all of the main high-throughput processing functions of DBTCShiny and this section is where we will start.
 Once DBTC Tools is clicked it will show a page with the 8 tabs for the main functions of DBTCShiny (See image below).

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/60310743-9135-448e-bba6-291de9b2eea3)

-Shiny applicaiton uses <a id="buttons"></a> to select files necessary when running analyses.
-The buttons will bring up a dialog window <a id="selectfiledialogwindow"></a> (referred to as an 'Open' dialog in Mac OS or an 'Open File' dialog in Windows and a 'File Picker' dialog in Linux and referred throughout this tutorial as a 'select file dialog window').
+Shiny applicaitons use buttons <a id="buttons"></a> to select files necessary when running analyses.
+These buttons will bring up a dialog window <a id="selectfiledialogwindow"></a> (referred to as an 'Open' dialog in Mac OS or an 'Open File' dialog in Windows and a 'File Picker' dialog in Linux and referred throughout this tutorial as a 'select file dialog window').

 Finally, before moving on be sure that you have the tutorial data downloaded and stored on your local machine (see here if unsure [Data](#data)).